How National Socialist artists continued their careers after 1945

 When Federal President Theodor Heuss opened the first documenta in 1955, the visual artists of National Socialism could not be represented there because their careers and works were not compatible with the self-understanding propagated by the young Federal Republic.
 However, numerous representative commissioned works showed that these artists were in fact closely tied to the cultural-political programme of the Federal Republic.
 Only two months before the first documenta, Heuss had opened the Congress Hall of the German Museum in Munich.
 Hermann Kaspar, chief furnisher of the New Reich Chancellery, had begun work on hall’s monumental wall mosaic in 1935 and then completed it, after wartime interruptions, in 1955.

-In its geographical quest for traces, the DHM’s historical-critical exhibition leads back up to the present day: a multimedia presentation at the end of the exhibition documents around 300 works by artists from the “Divinely Gifted List” that were made during the National Socialist period or after 1945 and are still on display in the public space in Germany and Austria.
+In its geographical quest for traces, the DHM’s historical-critical exhibition leads back up to the present day: a multimedia presentation at the end of the exhibition documents around 300 works by artists from the “Divinely Gifted List” that were made during the National Socialist period or after 1945 and are still on display in public or semi-public spaces in Germany and Austria.
 The interactive map offers further information on the works, artists and art commissioners and will be continually expanded.

 The exhibition is supported by the Kulturstiftung des Bundes.